mentionthewar/A-Frame/README.md

 1. Download vr-test1.htm and open it in your browser in another tab.
 Take a look at the 20 lines of code used to produce the rather dark and menacing landscape you will see. <a href="https://cdn.aframe.io/a-painter/images/sky.jpg">Here is one of the two images making up the scene</a>.
 What do you notice about it?

 2. Download vr-test2.htm and open it in your browser.
 This is a little sunnier.
 Instead of using images we are now using an <a href="https://github.com/feiss/aframe-environment-component">extra piece of Javascript</a> (written by <a href="https://github.com/feiss">Diego Goberna</a>) to provide a lot of environmental details quickly.
+In A-frame these are called <strong>components</strong>.

 3. Look at this code.
 You will see a line which reads:
 ```